-This policy applies to all University of Otago work locations.
+This policy applies to all University of Otago staff at all work locations.

-MyPractice system - The Occupational Health Office Client Management system for clinical notes and records.
+- IT management system for Occupational Health clinical notes and records.

-Occupational infections - Identified potential or actual biological pathogens that are a potential source of infection due to the work activities.
+- Identified potential or actual biological pathogens that are a potential source of infection due to work activities.

-Vault - The University of Otago on line health and safety management system.
+- University of Otago online health and safety management system.

 1. Potential exposure

-Where effective immunisation vaccinations are available for potential work related biological pathogen exposure, vaccination is to be offered as a reasonably practicable step under the Health and Safety at Work Act 2015.
+- Where effective immunisation vaccinations are available for potential work-related biological pathogen exposure, these will be required before the commencement of work.
+Vaccination is offered as a reasonably practical step under the Health and Safety at Work Act 2015.

 3. Biological pathogens training programme

-Where biological pathogen exposure risks are identified, a formal training programme shall be provided to workers including the following:
+Where biological pathogen exposure risks are identified, workers will undertake a formal training programme including the following:

 4. Employee consent

-Individuals are not obliged to accept the University’s offer of vaccination.
-Where an employee chooses not to have the vaccination, alternative hazard/risk exposure control methods must be implemented to minimise the risk of exposure.
-Refusal to accept the vaccination will be recorded by the Occupational Health Staff in the Employees occupational health file in the MyPractice system.
+- Individuals are not obliged to accept the University’s offer of vaccination.
+Where an employee chooses not to have the vaccination, an alternative hazard/risk exposure assessment with control methods must be considered to minimise the risk of exposure.
+Refusal to accept the vaccination will be recorded by the Occupational Health team in the occupational health recording system.

 Costs associated with vaccinations required under this policy for staff will be borne by the University.

-Health and Safety at Work Act 2015 and associate regulations
+- Health and Safety at Work Act 2015 and associated regulations